Tucatinib (Tukysa)

 Ankr helps take oral chemotherapy on time

-Tucatinib comes as a tablet to take by mouth.
-It is usually taken with or without food twice daily, about 12 hours apart.
+Tucatinib comes as a tablet to take by mouth with or without food twice daily, about 12 hours apart.
 Take tucatinib at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tucatinib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.

 What special precautions should I follow?